If elected, Clinton faces awkward coexistence with Comey

 Comey acknowledged in a memo Friday that his letter created the risk of being misunderstood so close to the Nov.
 8 election.
 But he said he felt obligated to alert Congress to the new emails, which surfaced during an unrelated criminal sexting investigation involving former Rep. Anthony Weiner, D-N.Y., after having previously told lawmakers that the email investigation had been concluded.
 Keeping the emails secret until after the election carried its own political risks.

-It’s not clear when the emails will be reviewed, what they’re about, whether they contain classified information or how they’re connected to the Clinton investigation, which examined the mishandling of classified information on her private server.
+Late Sunday, a law enforcement official confirmed the FBI had obtained a warrant to begin reviewing the emails, which he said would be done expeditiously.
+The official had knowledge of the investigation, but was not authorized to speak of it publicly and requested anonymity to do so.
+It’s not clear what the emails are about, whether they contain classified information or how they’re connected to the Clinton investigation, which examined the mishandling of classified information on her private server.
 Comey could not guarantee that the review would be done by Election Day.

 Conflict between a president and an FBI director is not without precedent.